justi-n/songbook/english/Thy Word.md

 ---
 # Thy Word
 ```
-Thy Word is a lamp unto my feet and a light unto my path (2)
+Thy Word is a lamp unto my feet
+And a light unto my path (2)
 You're the light unto my path.
 ```
 `Acclamation`